RBK-Nodes/nodes-web/README.md

 ### Discription
-This realtime is chatting app , chatting with friends, Technology used :
+This realtime is chatting app , chatting with friends, Technology used :</br>
-1 ReactJS Framework</br>
+1 ReactJS Framework.</br>
-2 socketIO-client
+2 socketIO-client.

 Authentication:
 1 JWT